fabiospampinato/cash/README.md

 ## Documentation

 Cash gives you a query selector, [collection methods](#collection-methods) and some [library methods](#cash-methods).
 If you need more details about our API just check out [jQuery's](http://api.jquery.com), while we don't implement everything that jQuery provides, everything what we do implement should be compatible with jQuery.
+Cash can be extended with custom methods, read how [here](https://github.com/kenwheeler/cash/blob/master/docs/extending_cash.md).

 ### $()